 The 2018 Program Committee of the Teratology Society, partnering with the Developmental Neurotoxicology Society (DNTS) has arranged for an outstanding and expansive scientific program.
 The program for the Teratology Society Annual Meeting includes education courses, workshops, cutting-edge scientific symposia, special lectures, and a student and postdoctoral workshop.
-There are also platform sessions and two poster sessions providing opportunities for open research communications and updates on the latest cutting-edge research.
+There are also platform sessions and three poster sessions providing opportunities for open research communications and updates on the latest cutting-edge research.
 The sessions address newer concepts in the field and are likely to generate lively interaction.

 As you can see, the 2018 program represents the great strengths of our multidisciplinary Society and presents something for everyone.
 We invite you to experience the excitement in Clearwater!